 Their study looked at the link between smell impairment and frailty, which is an indicator of more rapid aging and is seen as highly predictive of future disability and impending mortality.

 The researchers enrolled 1,160 adults with an average age of 76.
-The team used a frailty index that examines five markers: weight loss, exhaustion, weakness, slow walking speed and low physical activity.
+The team used a frailty index that examines five markers: weight loss, exhaustion, weakness, slow walking speed, and low physical activity.

 To judge odor identification and sensitivity, the researchers asked the volunteers to name each of five scents.
 They were also exposed to six other scents to see if they were able to detect them.
 Researchers then matched the results to the subject’s score on the frailty index.

 The researchers discovered that the worse the sense of smell, the frailer the participant.
-On the plus side, for every one-point increase in both olfactory identification and sensitivity scores, there was a significant and meaningful reduction in frailty status.
+On the plus side, for every one-point increase in both olfactory identification and sensitivity scores, there was a significant reduction in frailty status.

-Sense of smell a biomarker for longevity
+Sense of smell is a biomarker for longevity

 The results suggest that loss of smell can be a measurable biomarker and potential risk factor for frailty in older adults, while maintaining the ability to smell means better health status, resilience, and longevity.